peering-manager/peering-manager/docs/configuration/optional-settings.md

 The URL to detect new releases, which are shown on the home page of the web interface.
 You can change this to your own fork, or set it to None to disable it.
 The URL provided must be compatible with the GitHub API.

-## RELEASE_CHECK_TIMEOUT

-Default: `86400` (24 hours)

-The number of seconds to retain the latest version that is fetched from the GitHub API before fetching it from the API again.
-This value cannot be set to less than 3600 seconds (1 hour).

 ---